-- 1) The Decision of the Hearing Board.
+1) The Decision of the Hearing Board.
 Following the conclusion of the hearing, the Hearing Board will confer and by majority vote determine whether the evidence (including the information provided in and by the Investigative Report, the parties written statements, if any, the evidence presented at the hearings, and the testimony of the parties and witnesses) establishes that it is more likely than not3 that the Respondent violated the Sexual Misconduct Policy.
-The deliberation portion of the hearing is closed to all but the Hearing Board members. - 2) Sanctions. - a) Generally.
-Sanctions for a finding of responsibility depend upon the nature and gravity of the misconduct.
-Sanctions may include, without limitation, withholding a promotion or pay increase, reassigning employment, terminating employment, temporary suspension without pay, compensation adjustments, expulsion or suspension from the University, disciplinary probation, expulsion from campus housing, mandated counseling, and/or educational sanctions deemed appropriate by the Hearing Board.
-A full list of possible sanctions for students is attached as "Appendix E".
+The deliberation portion of the hearing is closed to all but the Hearing Board members.